David Berman (musician): Purple Mountains and death: 2018–2019

 In 2018, Berman and Cassie separated.
 Lacking money and living off royalties from Drag City, from June he lived in a room above the label's Chicago office.
 According to Berman, Cassie and he "never had the kind of conflict that results in divorce" but had a "kind of need to live [their] lives without the other one".
 Berman thought his chronic depression meant he was "unfit to be anyone's husband".
 He and Cassie maintained a shared bank account and owned a house together, and he considered her an integral part of his family.
-He briefly lived in Miller Beach and Gary, Indiana.
+He briefly lived in Miller Beach, in Gary, Indiana.
 At one point, he asked a friend to give him heroin but was refused, for which he was ultimately grateful, having not used heroin or cocaine since October 2003.

 He had grown disillusioned with Judaism, saying his belief in God lasted from 2004 to 2010; in 2008 he voiced a disconnect from Judaism, positioning himself as adjacent to Jews.
 In his withdrawal, he "[fixed] himself in Jewish tradition", said Goldman and Arielle Angel of Jewish Currents, viewing Berman as archetypal of Jews.
 His once-passion for Judaism made him eager to tour Israel; there he met Yonatan Gat and helped get him signed to Drag City—"[The] shows we played in Israel were pretty much the most amazing experience of my life".
 In 2018, Berman co-produced Gat's album Universalists.
 By that year, Berman had conceptualized a more conspicuous return to music: a new name, Purple Mountains.

 Following the release of two singles under his new name, an eponymous debut album was released in July 2019.
 An "instantly mythologized" album, Berman received heightened attention and very positive reviews: "Purple Mountains looked like the start to an unexpected second act for David Berman".
 Berman worked on Purple Mountains with Woods and Berman's friend Dan Auerbach, with whom he had worked in 2015; Auerbach called Berman "one of [his] heroes".